RajithRajan/github-actions-trial/Readme.md

 - Using `continue-on-error:` keyword on job we can mark the job pass even if any containing steps fails.

 ## Inputs
-Inputs can be used to pass specific information to workflow or action which would be used during execution.
+Inputs can be used to pass specific information to workflow(dispatch/call) or action which would be used during execution.
 ```
 inputs:
   action: